arjun-menon/Adventure/Readme.md

         sudo apt-get update
         sudo apt-get install libsfml-dev

-You also need to have g++ 4.6 or higher for full [C++11](http://en.wikipedia.org/wiki/C++11) support.
-On older Ubuntu-based distributons, the following PPA can be used to obtain [the latest](http://askubuntu.com/questions/61254/how-to-update-gcc-to-the-latest-versionin-this-case-4-7-in-ubuntu-10-04) versions of the GCC toolchain:
+You also need to have g++ 4.6 or higher for proper [C++11](http://en.wikipedia.org/wiki/C++11) support.
+On older Ubuntu-based distributons, [the following PPA](https://launchpad.net/~ubuntu-toolchain-r/+archive/test) can be used to obtain [the latest](http://askubuntu.com/questions/61254/how-to-update-gcc-to-the-latest-versionin-this-case-4-7-in-ubuntu-10-04) version of the GCC toolchain:

         sudo add-apt-repository ppa:ubuntu-toolchain-r/test
         sudo apt-get update